stefb965/vsts-vscode/TFVC_README.md

 You will follow the same instructions for setting up the TEE CLC as is shown on Ubuntu in [this video](https://youtu.be/VPNaEIVZfr0).

 ### *I have workspaces created with Visual Studio.
 Can I use the TEE CLC to work with them?*
 This should be possible.
-However, you will need to make the TEE CLC aware of those workspaces by running the `tf workspaces` command.
+However, you will need to make the TEE CLC aware of those workspaces by running the `tf workspaces -collection:<collection-url>` command.

 ## Further Information
 For information on other features of the extension, support, licensing, privacy, or contributing code, please review the main [README](README.md) file.